afmdiazh/Chess-Dot-Py/README.md

 To load the leaderboard data, head to the Leaderboard tab and press "Update".
 After that, it will take a few moments to download all the leaderboard information and a bit more to download the profile pictures in the background.

-- Double clicking the player's username will redirect to the Player tab and will load the player's profile.
+- Double clicking any player will open a menu to search and view the player's history directly.

 - Double clicking any column name will change the default sorting by that column.